Whonix/whonix-welcome-page/README.md

 Contains Whonix logo and Whonix links.

+Safe to remove, if you know what you are doing.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)

 # Generic Readme #